Liverpool and Chelsea slump to bruising Premier League defeats as Champions League concerns mount

 Forget about challenging for the Premier League title, at this rate they are struggling to even qualify for the Champions League.

-Liverpool’s feeble title defense unravelled further on Saturday in a 2-1 loss at Brighton that extended the stuttering defending champion’s winless run in the league to three matches.
+Liverpool’s feeble title defense unraveled further on Saturday in a 2-1 loss at Brighton that extended the stuttering defending champion’s winless run in the league to three matches.

 Danny Welbeck scored both for Brighton at Amex Stadium, either side of Milos Kerkez’s equalizer for Liverpool in its latest disjointed display under manager Arne Slot.